-Fed promises ‘patient’ approach
+Fed promises ‘patient’ approach to rate hikes

 Washington — The Federal Reserve is edging closer to raising interest rates from record lows given a strengthening U.S. job market and economy.
 But it says it will be “patient” in determining when to raise rates.